Distance Education (COSER 420)

-Sharing courses that are taught in your school provides schools with extended offerings for students, with the economic advantage of sharing a teacher between two classrooms.
-Over 60 synchronous courses (courses taking place at the same time in two locations via video conference) are in session each day within the program.
+Sharing courses that are taught in your school provides schools with extended offerings for students, with the economic advantage of sharing a teacher between two or more classrooms.
+Over 60 synchronous courses (courses taking place at the same time in two or more locations via video conference) are in session each day within the program.
 Training and support is provided.
 Contact Karen Insley with questions and support.

 Benefits of Video Conference Courses:

 - Students could earn college credit at reduced rates